frankarobotics/docs/source/troubleshooting.rst

 ------------------------------------------------------------------------

 Your ``libfranka`` version does not match the robot’s system version.
-Use the reported server version to select the correct version (see :ref:`compatibility-libfranka`).
+Use the reported server version to select the correct version (see :ref:`libfranka_compatibility`).

 .. _troubleshooting_safety_function_active: